 Local Haemostasis and Soft Tissue Regeneration

-The fact that Austria is now a world leader in the treatment of non-healing fractures is thanks to the initiative of Wolfgang Schaden.
-The former senior physician at the Vienna Trauma Centre in Meidling is regarded as a pioneer of shock wave research in traumatology.
-His pioneering research at the Ludwig Boltzmann Institute of Traumatology and the AUVA led to the founding of the European and later International Society for Extracorporeal Shockwave Therapy (ISMST).
+Austria’s global leadership in the treatment of non-healing bone fractures is due in part to the pioneering work of Wolfgang Schaden, former senior consultant at the Trauma Centre Vienna, Meidling.
+He is regarded as a pioneer in the field of shock wave research in traumatology.
+His groundbreaking studies at LBI Trauma and AUVA led to the founding of the European, and later the International Society for Medical Shockwave Treatment (ISMST).

 a.
 Healing explosions were the central focus in ‘treffpunkt medizin’.